Peliqan

 Common challenges in implementing a data warehouse

-Challenge Root causes Impact Mitigation
+Challenge Root causes Mitigation

 Data warehouse implementation best practices